Ken Stein, May 1, April 4, March 22, March 5, February 11, 2023

 4. The transformation of ministerial legal advisors into political appointees.

-In early 2023, The Israel Democracy Institute undertook an extensive review of each of these four proposes elements.
+In early 2023, the IDI undertook an extensive review of each of these four proposes elements.
 This is as qualitative an assessment as one will find.

 Israeli President Herzog’s Appeal to Compromise on Reform of the Judicial system was made February 12, 2023. (unofficial translation from the Hebrew)